-- (a) conducts management reviews and ensures the availability of appropriate resources; - (b) reviews quality objectives; and - (c) ensures that the quality objectives are communicated and understood throughout the respective Authority. - (a) The senior management of CIPO meets annually to update the 5-year strategic plan for the Canadian Intellectual Property Office.
-During this meeting the specific objectives, service standards and goals of Patent Branch are analyzed and adjustments are made to ensure that appropriate resources are available. - (b)-(c) Patent Branch reviews the quality objectives for the organization on a yearly basis, these objectives form a key part of each employee's yearly performance review and their goals for the subsequent year.
-Each employee is made aware of their specific quality objectives and priorities at their yearly performance evaluation and mid-year performance review. - 21.09 Indicate whether top management or delegated officers of the Authority perform an internal review of the QMS in accordance with paragraphs 21.25-21.28: - (a) at least once per year (cf. paragraph 21.25); - (b) in accordance with the minimum scope of such reviews as set out in Section 8, namely: - (i) to determine the extent to which the QMS is based on Chapter 21 (cf. paragraphs 21.25, 21.27(a)); - (ii) to determine the extent to which Search and Examination work complies with PCT Guidelines (cf. paragraphs 21.25, 21.27(a)); - (c) in an objective and transparent way (cf. paragraph 21.25); - (d) using input including information according to paragraphs 21.27 (b)-(f); - (e) recording the results (cf. paragraph 21.28).
+- (a) The senior management of CIPO meets annually to update the 5-year strategic plan for the Canadian Intellectual Property Office.
+During this meeting the specific objectives, service standards and goals of Patent Branch are analyzed and adjustments are made to ensure that appropriate resources are available. - (b)- (c) Patent Branch reviews the quality objectives for the organization on a yearly basis, these objectives form a key part of each employee's yearly performance review and their goals for the subsequent year.
+Each employee is made aware of their specific quality objectives and priorities at their yearly performance evaluation and mid-year performance review.

+21.09 Indicate whether top management or delegated officers of the Authority perform an internal review of the QMS in accordance with paragraphs 21.22-21.25:

+- (a) at least once per year (cf. paragraph 21.22); - (b) in accordance with the minimum scope of such reviews as set out in Section 8, namely: to determine the extent to which the QMS is based on Chapter 21 (cf. paragraphs 21.22, 21.24(i)); to determine the extent to which Search and Examination work complies with PCT Guidelines (cf. paragraphs 21.22, 21.24(i)); - (c) in an objective and transparent way (cf. paragraph 21.22); - (d) using input including information according to paragraphs 21.24 (ii)-(vi); - (e) recording the results (cf. paragraph 21.25).